 Is Buying a home a good investment.?
 We’ve always heard from the media, our parents and older relatives, and, of course, real estate professionals that buying a home is a good investment that always helps to secure your future.

 We’re told buying a home is a good investment that will appreciate over time.
 It will help during retirement by eliminating a house payment when you're older and have a paid off mortgage.
 Alternatively, you can make money selling the house when you become too old to live alone or just need to downsize to a smaller house or a condo.

 On the surface, buying a home looks like a good investment, and it only makes sense compared to renting because when you rent, you get no real return on your money other than a place to live for another month.

 Is Buying a Home a Good Investment?
 You be the Judge

-But when you invest in a house, you expect that investment to go up in value over time, and generally that’s what happens, but these, my friends, are different times.
+But when you invest in a house, you expect that investment to go up in value over time, and generally that’s what happens, but that isn’t always the case.

-We’ve had the largest housing bust in American history destroy home values over the last few years and ruin that investment for a lot of people.
+A few years ago, we had the largest housing bust in American history destroy home values and ruin that investment for a lot of people.
 We found out (quite painfully, I might add) that home investments don’t always go up in value like we’ve been led to believe over the years.